fostiropoulos/ablator/docs/source/config.rst

 Configuration module
 ====================

-In ablator, the configuration system serves as a skeleton for an experiment definition.
-Ablator leverages this skeleton to instantiate experiments with the corresponding configurations.
+In Ablator, the configuration system is used as a framework or structure for defining experiments.
+With this system, Ablator creates and sets up experiments, incorporating the appropriate configurations.

-Configuration module is divided into several submodules, all of which you can use to define your experiment.
-Ablator is also flexible enough to allow you to write your own configurations and adapt it to your experiment's needs.
+This module is divided into several submodules, all of which you can use to define your experiment.
+Ablator also allows you to write your own configurations and adapt them to your experiment's needs.

 .. toctree::
    :maxdepth: 2